Mongolia's "ninja" miners help sate China lust for gold

 It is a small step.
 A few miles away from the project, scores of ninjas pop up like moles from the trenches and holes that perforate the valleys.
 Miners flee into the hills on motorcycles, fearing the approach of police or thieves.

 Deeper into the valley, a dozen ninjas sprawl on the hillside as their comrades feed clumps of earth into a homemade dry washer.
-A day's mining has produced half a palmful of shiny dust that could earn them as much as 300,000 tugrik.
+A day's mining has produced half a palmful of shiny dust that could earn them as much as 300,000 tugrik ($280).

 Boldbaatar, a veteran miner in faded army fatigues, said they could earn much more if they didn't have to spend so much time hiding or running away.